keneanung/nexus-event-bus/website/docs/api.md

 Raises the event with the given name and calls all subscribed callbacks.
 The callbacks receive the given data as their argument.

+*Note*: This is an async function.
+If you want to wait for all events to have been raised before continuing the execution of your code, use `await eventBus.raise(event)` in external JavaScript.
+If you call this in a Nexus script directly, `await` can't be used and you must use Promises explicitly, see examples.

 ### Examples ###

 ```js